angusmf1/portfolio/CritiqueByDesign.md

 **Second response:**

 "This graphic is well organized and the data points stand out more than the lines" , "This graph is comparing data points.
 The larger, green points are more significant than the red points.
-There appears to be a mean line in the center?" , "I like the color scheme and how clean everything is.
+There appears to be a trendline in the center?
+I see that the top performers are ranked on the side of the chart, are they the large, green data points?" , "I like the color scheme and how clean everything is.
 It helps to seperate all of the data points" , "You should explain that snap count an plays are the same thing so that the axis' titles match.
+You should also connect the names in the table to their respective data points.
 But overall it looks really good."

 **Takeaways from feedback:**

-My main takeaways from the feedback is that I will definitiely sustain the color scheme and size differences.
-Both interviewes noticed the trends of the graph that I wanted to communicate, which is very good.
-I will keep the graph clean and uncluttered, but I will add in the names of the top players to the graph.
+My main takeaways from the feedback is that I will definitiely sustain the color scheme and size differences for the data points.
+Both interviewees noticed the trends of the graph that I wanted to communicate, which is very good.
+I will keep the graph clean and uncluttered, but I will add in the names of the top players to the graph as it was a comment from both interviewees .
+I will attempt to have the gridlines and axes blend into the background and not detract from the data.

 ### Part 5.
 Build your solution